patrick-ucr/ran_latency_analyer_mi/README.md

-# ran_latency_analyer_mi
-Custom analyzer for RAN latency
+## Custom MobileInsight analyzers for RAN latency

+# Installation
+Install the following to your machine and MI apk to your rooted android phone
-Python 2.7.12
+- Python 2.7.12
-MobilieInsight 4.0
+- MobilieInsight 4.0

+Co